 It is BIC's goal to provide meaningful access to its services and information to LEP New Yorkers.
 Without the availability of language access services, LEP business owners could feel discouraged about filing required applications, making complaints about unlawful activities or reaching out for basic information.
 LEP New Yorkers should feel comfortable knowing that they can also make complaints and inquire about basic agency information.

 Factor 4: Resources available to the Agency and the cost of providing language services.

-BIC had the following contracts in place to provide language access services for CY 2019:
+BIC had contracted to provide language access services as needed for CY 2021, 2022 and 2023:

-Contracted vendors

-• Language Line (Telephone translation): \$377.89
+Contracted vendor: Language Line (Telephone translation)